iamyouno/iamyouno.github.io/_pages/about.md

 Education
 ------
-- 🎓 **M.S. in Computer Science**, Korea Advanced Institute of Science and Technolog, KAIST, 2023-2025
+- 🎓 **M.S. in Computer Science**, Korea Advanced Institute of Science and Technology, KAIST, 2023-2025
-- 🎓 **B.S. in Computer Science**, Korea Advanced Institute of Science and Technolog, KAIST, 2018-2023
+- 🎓 **B.S. in Computer Science**, Korea Advanced Institute of Science and Technology, KAIST, 2018-2023

 News
 ------